A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 Treatment

-The treatment of acetonemic syndrome can be divided into two stages: the relief of the acetonemic crisis and the implementation of measures in the interictal period aimed at preventing relapses.
+Treatment of acetonemic syndrome can be divided into two stages: stopping the acetonemic crisis and carrying out measures in the interictal period aimed at preventing relapses.

 The objectives and directions of treatment of AS in children can be formulated as follows:

-1) the diet is assigned to all patients.
-It should contain easily digestible carbohydrates, be enriched with liquid, limit the intake of fats;
+1) the diet is prescribed to all patients.
+It should contain easily digestible carbohydrates, be enriched with liquid, and limit fat intake;

-2) the appointment of prokinetics (dommperidone, metoclopramide), enzymes and cofactors of carbohydrate metabolism (thiamine, cocarboxylase, pyridoxine) contributes to an earlier restoration of food tolerance and normalization of carbohydrate and fat metabolism;
+2) the administration of prokinetics (domperidone, metoclopramide), enzymes and cofactors of carbohydrate metabolism (thiamine, cocarboxylase, pyridoxine) contributes to an earlier restoration of food tolerance and normalization of carbohydrate and fat metabolism;

-- quickly eliminate hypovolemia and deficiency of extracellular fluid in order to improve perfusion and microcirculation;
+— quickly eliminate hypovolemia and extracellular fluid deficiency in order to improve perfusion and microcirculation;

-At initial symptoms acetone crisis or its precursors, it is advisable to clean and rinse the intestines with 1-2% sodium bicarbonate solution and give the child every 10-15 minutes to drink sweet tea with lemon, non-carbonated alkaline mineral water ("Luzhanskaya", "Borjomi", etc.), 1-2 % sodium bicarbonate solution, combined solutions for oral rehydration.
+At initial symptoms acetonemic crisis or its precursors, it is advisable to clean and rinse the intestines with a 1-2% solution of sodium bicarbonate and give the child every 10-15 minutes sweet tea with lemon, non-carbonated alkaline mineral water (Luzhanskaya, Borjomi, etc.), 1-2 % sodium bicarbonate solution, combined solutions for oral rehydration.
 Food should contain easily digestible carbohydrates and a minimum amount of fat (liquid semolina or oatmeal, mashed potatoes, milk, baked apples).
-Drug therapy includes antispasmodics (drotaverine for children from 1 to 6 years old - 10-20 mg 2-3 times a day, children school age- 20-40 mg 2-3 times a day; papaverine bromide (after 5 years of age - 50-100 mg / day); enterosorbents (in age dosage).
+Drug therapy includes antispasmodics (drotaverine for children from 1 to 6 years old - 10-20 mg 2-3 times a day, for children school age- 20-40 mg 2-3 times a day; papaverine bromide (after 5 years of age - 50-100 mg/day); enterosorbents (in age dosage).
 Due to stool retention in patients, the use of diosmectin is not advisable.

-In the case of the development of an acetone crisis, accompanied by repeated or indomitable vomiting, treatment is aimed at correcting acidosis, ketosis, dehydration and dyselectrolytemia.
-It is advisable to re-cleanse the intestines, and then rinse it with 1-2% sodium bicarbonate solution 1-2 times a day.
+In the case of the development of an acetonemic crisis, accompanied by repeated or uncontrollable vomiting, treatment is aimed at correcting acidosis, ketosis, dehydration and dyselectrolythemia.
+It is advisable to re-cleanse the intestines and then rinse it with a 1-2% solution of sodium bicarbonate 1-2 times a day.

-1. Persistent and repeated vomiting that does not stop after the appointment of prokinetics.
+1. Persistent and repeated vomiting, which does not stop after the administration of prokinetics.

-2. Presence of moderate (up to 10% of body weight) and/or severe (up to 15% of body weight) dehydration.
+2. The presence of moderate (up to 10% of body weight) and/or severe (up to 15% of body weight) dehydration.

-3. The presence of decompensated metabolic acidosis with an increased anion gap.
+3. Presence of decompensated metabolic acidosis with an increased anion gap.

-5. Signs of disorders of consciousness (sopor, ketoacidotic coma).
+5. Signs of disorders of consciousness (stupor, ketoacidotic coma).

 The presence of anatomical and functional difficulties for oral rehydration (malformations of the facial skeleton and oral cavity), neurological disorders (bulbar and pseudobulbar disorders).

-Before starting infusion therapy, it is necessary to ensure reliable venous access (mainly peripheral), using Venflon-type catheters or analogues, to determine hemodynamic parameters, acid-base and water-electrolyte states.
+Before starting infusion therapy, it is necessary to ensure reliable venous access (mainly peripheral), using catheters such as Venflon or analogues, to determine hemodynamics, acid-base and water-electrolyte conditions.

-The main tasks for starting infusion therapy are:
+The main objectives for initial infusion therapy are:

 - in the correction of hypoglycemia, if it exists;